Will A Short Stopover Be Enough To Visit Riga?

 It reminded me a great deal of my favourite city in Ukraine - Lviv.

-What I didn't expect in Riga is that most people spoke Russian.
-It seemed to be even more wide- spoken than English to the contrary of its neighbour - Lithuania where only people from the older generation spoke Russian.
+What I didn't expect in Riga was that most people spoke Russian.
+It seemed to be even more widely- spoken than English to the contrary of its neighbour - Lithuania where only people from the older generation spoke Russian.

-It was a revelation for me that Russians were the largest ethnical group (47%) in Riga followed by Latvians (36%) prior to 1991 when Latvia got its independence.
+It was a revelation for me that Russians were the largest ethnical group (47%) in Riga followed by Latvians (36%) before 1991 when Latvia got its independence.
 Right now Latvians in Riga make 42% while Russians make 40%.
 Still a lot.

-I tend to think of all the three Baltic countries - Lithuania, Latvia and Estonia - as a whole, but apparently Latvia is very different from the other two, at least it has not been seen in taking an active role in the anti-Russian protests over the past two decades.
+I tend to think of all three Baltic countries - Lithuania, Latvia and Estonia - as a whole, but apparently, Latvia is very different from the other two, at least it has not been seen taking an active role in the anti-Russian protests over the past two decades.

-I guess, unlike in Ukraine [pause], Russian language is not being "infringed" much in Latvia, otherwise Russian troops would have already bitten off a chunk of the country.
+I guess, unlike in Ukraine [pause], the Russian language is not being "infringed" much in Latvia, otherwise, Russian troops would have already bitten off a chunk of the country.

 Riga has long been a trading centre in Northern Europe thanks it its geographical location.
-Believed to have been found by Vikings much like Kyiv and other medieval cities in Europe.
+Believed to have been founded by Vikings much like Kyiv and other medieval cities in Europe.

-Latvia has been ruled by Germans, Danish, Romans, Polish, Lithuanians and Russians over the course of its history.
-Hence its unique language which is nothing like other European languages.
+Latvia has been ruled by Germans, Danish, Romans, Polish, Lithuanians and Russians throughout its history.
+Hence it is a unique language which is nothing like other European languages.

-Riga is very famous to have the largest collection of the Art Nouveau architecture in the world which was very popular in the late 19th - the beginning of the 20th centuries.
+Riga is very famous for having the largest collection of Art Nouveau architecture in the world which was very popular in the late 19th - the beginning of the 20th centuries.
 This is when the majority of today's city centre has been built.

 Yet there are also a few older buildings that catch the eye.

-But for me, a stranger from the street, a freedom to travel and work anywhere in the EU as well as the ability to use the same currency as most of the EU countries do can't be wrong.
+But for me, a stranger from the street, the freedom to travel and work anywhere in the EU as well as the ability to use the same currency as most of the EU countries can't be wrong.
 That's all about opportunities.

 You Might Also Like